Information about clinical trials

 2. Clinical science research is safe

-Patient safety is the Netherlands Cancer Institute’s prime concern.
+Patient safety is the Netherlands Cancer Institute’s primary concern.
 Our trials are designed by experts and will have to pass several rounds of inspection before opening up for patients.
-The Medical Review & Ethics Committee has to evaluate and approve the protocol.
+The Medical Review & Ethics Committee has to evaluate and approve of this protocol.
 This committee consists of physicians, nurses, researchers, patients, and lawyers.
 Only after review and approval can we start our trials.
 The Dutch Medical Research Involving Human Subjects Act (Wet medisch-wetenschappelijk onderzoek met mensen; WMO) states under which precautions scientific research involving people can be conducted.
-The Medical Review & Ethics Committee also checks whether the study is in accordance with the WMO, and whether the rights of the patients are protected.
+The Medical Review & Ethics Committee also checks whether the study is in accordance with the WMO, and whether the rights of the patients are sufficiently protected.

 3. Clinical science is available to patients with cancer of any stage